high5/tsvert/README.md

 The explanation for each of the options.

 ### html
-This option uses the "<br>" tag without using the "\ n" to the new line code for output of browser.
+This option uses the `<br>` tag without using the `\ n` to the new line code for output of browser.
 By default it is false.
 Following is a result of html option(setting true):
 ```JavaScript
 [<br>